sejal27/Indian-Vegan-Places/README.md

 - [Zomato API](developers.zomato.com)

 ## How to Use
 1. Download all the files in the same folder.
+Request Zomato API Key at https://developers.zomato.com/api/ and update it on main.js file.
 2. Open index.html in a web browser.
 3. Click a restaurant to view its details.
 Close place's infowindow to return to the full map view.
 4. Use Cities drop-down list to filter places based on any city.